rancher/docs/content/rancher/v2.x/en/opa-gatekeper/_index.md

 Kubernetes provides the ability to extend API server functionality via admission controller webhooks, which are invoked whenever a resource is created, updated or deleted.
 Gatekeeper is installed as a validating webhook and enforces policies defined by Kubernetes custom resource definitions.
 In addition to the admission control usage, Gatekeeper provides the capability to audit existing resources in Kubernetes clusters and mark current violations of enabled policies.

-OPA Gatekeeper is made availale via Rancher's Helm system chart, and it is installed in a namespace named `gatekeeper-system.`
+OPA Gatekeeper is made available via Rancher's Helm system chart, and it is installed in a namespace named `gatekeeper-system.`

 # Enabling OPA Gatekeeper in a Cluster

+In Rancher v2.5, the OPA Gatekeeper application was improved.
+The Rancher v2.4 feature can't be upgraded to the new version in Rancher v2.5.
+If you installed OPA Gatekeeper in Rancher v2.4, you will need to uninstall OPA Gatekeeper from the old UI, then reinstall it in Rancher v2.5.

+{{% tabs %}}
+{{% tab "Rancher v2.5" %}}

+> **Prerequisite:** Only administrators and cluster owners can enable OPA Gatekeeper.

+OPA Gatekeeper can be installed from the new **Cluster Explorer** view in Rancher v2.5, or from the legacy cluster view.

+### Enabling OPA Gatekeeper from Cluster Explorer

+1. Go to the cluster view in the Rancher UI.
+Click **Cluster Explorer.**
+1. Click **Apps** in the top navigation bar.
+1. Click **rancher-gatekeeper.**
+1. Click **Install.**

+**Result:** OPA Gatekeeper is deployed in your Kubernetes cluster.

+### Enabling OPA Gatekeeper from the Legacy Cluster View

+1. Go to the cluster view in the Rancher UI.
+1. Click **Tools > OPA Gatekeeper.**
+1. Click **Install.**

+**Result:** OPA Gatekeeper is deployed in your Kubernetes cluster.

+{{% /tab %}}
+{{% tab "Rancher v2.4" %}}

 > **Prerequisites:**
 >